Oxuu1/Fortnite/README.md

-# Fortnite
+# FortniteAPI-V2 Source

-Code For the FortniteAPI
+The source for FortniteAPI-V2